Synthetic Sprung Sports Floors v Timber Sprung Floors

 We explain why we offer these different surfaces in further detail below.

 Sports Performance and Synthetic Surfaces

 There is absolutely no compromise in sports performance between a sprung sports floor finished in timber and a sprung sports floor finished in a synthetic surface such as sport vinyl.

-Our sprung sports floor systems such as DYNAMIK Sydney or DYNAMIK London when finished with a solid synthetic surface still incorporate the performance benefits of timber in their sub-construction.
+Our sprung sports floor systems such as DYNAMIK Komfort Plus or DYNAMIK Flexi-Beam Plus when finished with a solid synthetic surface still incorporate the performance benefits of timber in their sub-construction.

 It is also interesting to note that the majority of European countries install synthetic surfaces such as solid linoleum or solid vinyl onto a sprung wooden undercarriage in most of their sports facilities.